Panasonic GX8 vs Canon 70D

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Easier setting verification: Features a control panel on top to check shooting parameters.

 - Longer lasting: Gets more shots (920 versus 330) out of a single battery charge.

 - Easier fill-in: Has a small integrated flash to brighten shadows of backlit subjects.

 - More heavily discounted: Has been around for much longer (launched in July 2013).

-If the count of individual advantages (bullet points above) is taken as a guide, the GX8 is the clear winner of the match-up (12 : 6 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the GX8 is the clear winner of the match-up (15 : 6 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

-In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the GX8 or the 70D handle or perform in practice.
+In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the GX8 or the 70D perform in practice.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.

 Expert reviews: Panasonic GX8 vs Canon 70D